ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/onboarding/employee-onboarding.md

 - Upon Payroll Task Complete, record status is **Pending_Employee_Orientation**
 - Onboarding Manager will get **Employee Orientation Task**.
 - After the Orientation task complete, onboarding process will complete and record status should changed to **Complete**
+- After the Orientation task completed, employee will get a notification email with the attachments.

 Employee onboarding Process:
 ------